-|Name||The name of the type of attitude segment, depending on the source of the segment|
+|Name||The name of the segment depends on the source of the segment.|

 |Source||The source of the attitude segment: Basic, Targeted, or File|